A spectral sequence for tangent cohomology of algebras over algebraic operads

 Since Sullivan algebras are concentrated in non-negative degrees, we will have that $E_1^{s,t}=0$ whenever $t\geq 2s+1$.
-This implies strong convergence in the spectral sequence of Theorem \ref{thm:SullivanFibrations}.
 If moreover $X$ is an $n$-manifold, or any space whose rational cohomology is concentrated in degrees $\leq n$, then we have the sharper vanishing of $E_1^{s,t}$ whenever $t+n+1 \leq 2s$.

 {{}} Let us fix a fibration $p:E\longrightarrow B$, where $E,B$ are 1-connected CW-complexes and $E$ is finite, and let us take $(\Lambda W,d) \cof (\Lambda W\otimes \Lambda V,D)$ a relative Sullivan model of this fibration.
 In other words, the following diagram of cdga algebras commutes and the vertical maps are quasi-isomorphisms of cdga algebras: